Gloss Angeles Beauty Podcast Becomes Part of Refinery29

 Tan and Johnson founded the podcast in 2019, with information on all kinds of beauty treatments, from plastic surgery to chemical peels, as well as interviews with big names in beauty, including Mario Dedivanovic, Nyakio Grieco and Jen Atkin.
 Since its inception, it has amassed more than 1 million downloads and earned a spot on Apple’s top 10 fashion and beauty podcasts.

-As part of the licensing partnership, Refinery29 and Gloss Angeles will collaborate to identify and secure brand partners for the podcast, which will increase its episodes from one a week to two.
+As part of the licensing partnership, Refinery29 and Gloss Angeles will collaborate to identify and secure brand partners for the podcast, which has two episodes a week.
 Ulta Beauty will be the official brand partner for the Gloss Angeles podcast for a six-month period, beginning on Feb.
 25 through July 2022, which will include custom content creation as well as special Ulta Beauty branded episodes.

 You May Also Like